 This spot has been added by

 Ukulhas is a small inhabited island located at Ari Atoll’s northern edge.
-It is a good option for those preferring to practice snorkeling for free, directly from the beach.
+It is a good option for those seeking free shore access snorkeling.
 The drop-off extending on more than 650m at the island’s western side offer nice snorkeling only a short swim from the shore.
-A wide variety of tropical fish, small sharks and even sometimes sea turtles await just underneath the water surface, within arm’s reach.
+A wide variety of tropical fish, small sharks, and even sometimes sea turtles await just underneath the water surface.

-Ukulhas is an inhabited island located at the North-western edge of Ari Atoll, about 1:20 hour by speed boat from Male and the international airport.
-The whole island is surrounded by a coral reef, but the best snorkeling area is located off the south-western coast.
-The island is so small (less than 1km large) that you can easily walk to this spot from anywhere on its grounds.
+Ukulhas is an inhabited island located at the northwestern edge of Ari Atoll, about 1:20 hour by speed boat from Male and the international airport.
+The whole island is surrounded by a coral reef, but the best snorkeling area is located off the southwestern coast.
+The island is so small (less than 1km large) that you can easily walk to this spot from anywhere.

 Enter the water wherever you like from the beautiful sandy beach, in front of the exploration area (see map above).

-The reef drop-off is located 70 to 120 m from the beach, depending on places.
-The reef flat is shallow, especially during low tides (water depth not exceeding 50 to 60 cm).
-The seabed is teeming with fish just a few dozen meters from the beach, but don’t hesitate to swim further and reach the gentle drop-off (↕2-8m) where underwater life just explodes.
-An incredible variety of fish species can be spotted on the reef.
-Gorgeous clown triggerfish, powder blue tangs and Maldive anemonefish hiding in their anemones are some of the most emblematic, amongst hundreds of other species.
-Numerous parrotfish also dwell on the reef, notably beautiful Singapore parrotfish.
-Groups of big-eye breams, schools of convict tangs and even small blacktip reef sharks darting on the seabed can also sometimes be spotted.
+The reef drop-off is located 70 to 120 m from the beach, depending on the location.
+The reef flat is shallow, especially during low tides (water depth not exceeding 2 ft/0.7m).
+The seabed is teeming with fish just a few dozen meters from the beach, but don’t hesitate to swim further and reach the gentle drop-off (↕6-30ft/2-8m) where underwater life is more vibrant.

-Ukulhas is an inhabited island sheltering about 20 hotels and guesthouses, and a dozen of bars and restaurants fitting all budgets.
+Ukulhas is an inhabited island with about 20 hotels and guesthouses, and a dozen of bars and restaurants.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.